 - The IPUMS Developer Portal explains how to access the NHGIS API with examples for Python or R.

 Print (PDF) Guides

 This user's guide covers the entire process of selecting and downloading NHGIS data.
-Users are walked through two scenarios of differing complexity and learn how to use filters to find the tabular data and GIS boundary files they seek.
+It walks through two scenarios of differing complexity and shows how to use filters to find the tabular data and GIS boundary files of interest.

 This page includes links to four NHGIS Data Training Exercises: two that walk through how to request NHGIS data tables and analyze them in Excel, and two that walk through how to access NHGIS data through R.